Jesus On A Stick | London

-Gas, buttered corn and perfume intoxicating the olfactory senses, a hundred different languages, the grind of traffic and the occasional ranting of a preacher assaulting the ears.
+The stench of gasoline, buttered corn and perfume intoxicate the olfactory senses.
+Hundreds of different languages, the grind of traffic and the occasional ranting of a preacher assaulting the ears.
 The turmoil of Oxford Circus.

 Jesus on a stick.

 Or perhaps “Holy Fuck”, or whatever your current taste in expletive-ridden, heretical gasps of amazement are.
 A phrase that swims in the seas of the linguistically bizarre – meant only as an expression to convey our shock.

 Preachers yelling “Receive Jesus”, the human billboard man of last century telling several generations about the correlation between lust and proteins and the Jesus on a Stick man, walking amongst the gods of capitalism.